MediaArea/dvrescue-sample-data/README.md

 # dv-rescue-sample-data
-Public repository of open copyright sample DV files for the identification and processing of errors
+Public repository of more or less open copyright sample DV files for the identification and processing of errors